rafaelrsanches/container-monerod-scripts/README.md

 #  container-monerod-scripts
-Scripts to run monerod on a container
+Scripts to run monerod on a container using SethForPrivacy docker image https://hub.docker.com/r/sethsimmons/simple-monerod

 ## Download the script
 ```